amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

   `spec.profile.selector.minimumType: any` on the AIMService we apply, which still prefers optimized profiles but allows a generic one so serving proceeds.
 To require tuned profiles only, raise this floor back to `optimized`.
-- The operator's default caching provisions a PVC per profile and routing needs a Gateway or load balancer.
-On a bare cluster without a default StorageClass or load balancer, the cache PVC stays Pending and the service hangs in Starting.
+- The operator's default caching provisions a per-profile PVC with a ReadWriteMany (RWX) access mode, so replicas can share one copy of the weights, and routing needs a Gateway or load balancer.
+A single-node ReadWriteOnce provisioner such as local-path or hostPath cannot satisfy the RWX claim even when it is the default StorageClass, so the cache PVC stays Pending and the service hangs in Starting.
+The operator path therefore needs an RWX-capable StorageClass (for example NFS, CephFS, or Longhorn) and a load balancer.
 A full platform installer such as the AMD Enterprise AI reference stack (see References) supplies these, for example through Longhorn and MetalLB, whereas we assume the existing cluster already provides them.
+The `aim_engine_test.sh` harness stands in for that shared storage by installing an in-cluster NFS provisioner as the RWX default StorageClass, so the same scripts bind the cache PVC unchanged on the throwaway cluster.
 - KServe is installed with defaults.
 For serving on a real cluster we apply AMD's Standard-mode `kserve-values.yaml` (see the AIM KServe configuration docs).